ubc-mech2/ubc-webwork-workshops/WeBWorK-workshop-exercises/WeBWorK workshop - GitHub exercise 1_makingmistakes.md

 * Institution: UBC
 * License: This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

+My attempt to learn GitHub branches, forks, Git, etc by making lots of mistakes...

 All this can be done on GitHub, however if you wish to try doing this via GitHub Desktop, or git, you are welcome to.

 This file is in the ubc-webwork-workshops repo on GitHub.